RikVanHaaren/fontys_s3_portfolio/README.md

 This document focuses on the learning outcomes of this semster.
 Every chapter describes what learning outcomes I acquired and how I did it with a file redirection at the bottom.

 ## 2. Research
+In this section you can read about the learning goals research to implement them.
+Inside the project you can see how I implement them.

 ### 2.1 Agile methodology
 > Learning outcome: [Agile method](/learningOutcomes.md#3-Agile-method)